Bertelsmann

 Bertelsmann SE & Co.
 KGaA, commonly known as Bertelsmann (/de/), is a German private multinational conglomerate corporation based in Gütersloh, North Rhine-Westphalia, Germany.
-It is one of the world's largest media conglomerates and is also active in the service sector and education.
+It is one of the world's largest media conglomerates and is active in the service sector and education.

 Bertelsmann was founded as a publishing house by Carl Bertelsmann in 1835.
 After World War II, Bertelsmann, under the leadership of Reinhard Mohn, went from being a medium-sized enterprise to a major conglomerate, offering not only books but also television, radio, music, magazines and services.
 Its principal divisions include the RTL Group, Penguin Random House, BMG, Arvato, the Bertelsmann Marketing Services, the Bertelsmann Education Group and Bertelsmann Investments.
 Bertelsmann is an unlisted and capital market-oriented company, which remains primarily controlled by the Mohn family.